Russian tug Spasatel Vasily Bekh

-Spasatel Vasily Bekh (SB-739) was a Project 22870 rescue tug in the Russian Navy that was launched in 2016 and sunk during the 2022 Russian invasion of Ukraine.
+Spasatel Vasily Bekh (ex-SB-739) was a Project 22870 rescue tug in the Russian Navy that was launched in 2016 and sunk in 2022 during the Russian invasion of Ukraine.

 Description

-Vasily Bekh was a rescue tug built to tow ships in distress, fight fires at sea, supply water and electricity to other ships, evacuate injured personnel, and act as a diving rescue platform.
+Spasatel Vasily Bekh was a rescue tug built to tow ships in distress, fight fires at sea, supply water and electricity to other ships, evacuate injured personnel, and act as a diving rescue platform.
 It had a crew of 26 and could carry an additional 36 people.

 The ship measured 57 m long, had a beam of 14 m, and a draft of 3.2 m.
-It had a standard displacement of 1200 tons and 1670 tons when fully loaded.
+It had a standard displacement of 1,200 tonnes and 1,670 tonnes when fully loaded.
 It had a maximum speed of 14 kn and was capable of operating autonomously for up to 20 days.
-It was propelled by two azipods and two bow thrusters that were powered by two 2720 PS electric motors, which were supplied by seven diesel generators with a combined power output of 4560 kW.
+It was propelled by two Azipod units and two bow thrusters that were powered by two 2720 PS electric motors, which were supplied by three main diesel gensets with a combined power output of 4560 kW.